muggy8/sword-legend/birth and rebirth/stillness.md

 # **Stillness**

-Time has changed, I don't know when, nor do I know why.
+Time had changed, I did not know when, nor did I know why.

-But time has changed and this is something I have to come to terms with.
+But time had changed and this was something I had to come to terms with.

-The only reason I know is because of how slowly things change around me.
+The only reason I knew was because of how things surrounding me had slowly changed.

 Each time I woke up in the past, the people around me would get bigger without fail.

-Yet now, each time I wake up, I can hardly tell if anything changed.
+Yet now, each time I woke up, I could hardly tell if anything had changed at all.

-Maria is still the same as she was.
+Maria was still the same as she was before.

 Johan still seemed the same.